Great North Wood

 The Great North Wood was a natural oak woodland that started 3 miles south-east of central London and scaled the Norwood Ridge.
 At its full extent, the wood's boundaries stretched almost as far as Croydon and as far north as Camberwell.
 It had occasional landownings as large clearings, well-established by the Middle Ages such as the hamlets of Penge and Dulwich.

 Twenty small fragments or re-plantations remain including Dulwich Wood, Sydenham Hill Wood, Biggin Wood and Beaulieu Heights.

 Many placenames refer to the Great North Wood.
 Today's suburban placenames that contain the contraction Norwood include South Norwood, Upper Norwood and West Norwood (known as Lower Norwood until 1885).
-Other settlements that reflect the area's woodland past are Woodside, Forest Hill, and Honor Oak.
+Other settlements that reflect the area's woodland past are Woodside, Forest Hill, Honor Oak and Penge, which is from Celtic penceat, meaning "edge of wood" (modern Welsh Pencoed).

 History

 The earliest surviving mention of the wood dates from assize records in 1272, and it was known to be owned by the Whitehorse family during the reign of King Edward III.
 When Oliver Cromwell seized it from the Archbishop of Canterbury its area was measured at 830 acre, but it held only 9,200 oaken pollards.

-Since the middle ages the woodland has been managed to provide goods of economic worth.
+Since the Middle Ages the woodland has been managed to provide goods of economic worth.
 The coppices were used to provide timber, charcoal, oak bark, and small wood whilst the commons and pastureland were used for grazing and as a source of turf and firewood.

 Oak standards would have yielded timber for ship construction at the Royal Dockyard at Deptford, established in 1513, whilst the oak bark was taken to Bermondsey for leather making.
 Here it was boiled to extract tannins for use in the tanning process.

 Oak and hornbeam were coppiced every 10–20 years to provide wood for charcoal.
 The charcoal burning took place in conical kilns in the wood, overseen by colliers, who then traded their products in markets.
 The charcoal was the primary fuel for bakeries and cookhouses for hundreds of years as King Edward I banned the use of coal from the north-east of England because it produced too much smoke.
 In 1870, the antiquary Andrew Ducarel noted that "the town [of Croydon] is surrounded with hills well covered with wood, whereof great store of charcoal is made."